 Today, organizations are more global than ever before, and it’s important that those working abroad are protected.
 Despite the best precautions, accidents can still happen, and workers can be put at risk.

-That’s why Clements Worldwide offers global companies customizable life insurance and personal accident insurance, which can both protect the company and employee, and alleviate any possible financial strain.
+That’s why Clements Worldwide offers global companies customizable group life insurance and group personal accident insurance, which can both protect the company and employee, and alleviate any possible financial strain.

 What is the difference between life insurance and personal accident insurance?

 Abdallah Ahmed, from Clements Worldwide, said when looking at the two policies, there are several things a company needs to consider as to which works best for them.

 “Life insurance can cover natural causes as well as accidents, while a personal accident policy will be much more tailor-made for some of the more high-risk places,” he said.
 “A personal accident policy offers more than just death benefits, including salary compensation if an employee can’t work, benefits for serious accidents like dismemberment, and access to emergency evacuation.”

 Because illness is still more likely to be the cause of death or inability to work, a personal accident policy is usually more affordable than a life insurance policy for expatriate staff.
 It will also be offered in high-risk locations where life insurance may not be available.